Dateline: Mladenovac, Serbia

 To discuss this in full and to determine the most affordable and safest countries to live in, we need to break the question down into its two parts:

 - Where can you have a low-cost living and get a better value for your money?

 - Where can you do that and be safe?

 A lot of people incorrectly assume these two things cannot go together.
 Or they’re looking in the wrong places.

-In this article, I will walk you through actual statistics and real-life experience and explain why it’s possible to find places where you can live both cheaply and safely.
+In this article, I will walk you through actual statistics and real-life experience and explain why it’s possible to find affordable places where you can live comfortably and safely.

 There is so much prejudice against outside countries – particularly in the West.
 If you turn on your TV, all you will see is that everywhere else in the world is “unsafe.”

 A couple of years ago, the US State Department put out a travel warning saying that every single country in the world was unsafe and you shouldn’t go anywhere.